without/may_may/README.md

 The important thing is to return an array of roles that can be matched against the roles specified in your May model.
 Your array may contain whatever types you'd like -- strings, symbols, models.
 Symbols are probably most readable, however, hence the example above.

+You could instead define permissions within the controller itself:

+    class UsersController
+      may :index, only: [:some, :roles]
+      may :show, method: [:may_show?]
+    end

 ## Licence